songweizhi/BioSAK/BioSAK_tutorial/Demo_tree_visualization_with_iTol/README.md

 choose "**Circular**" mode in the control panel, click "**At tips**" and then turn it **off**.
 ![Tree_2](figures/Tree_2.jpg)

-1. Go to the **Export** panel, choose desired file format and export your tree plot to file.
+1. Go to the **Export** panel, choose desired file format and export your tree to file.
 Remember to turn on **Colored ranges legend**, if you are using **NorthSea_1_Taxon_Range.txt** to color MAG classes.
 ![Step_2](figures/Step_2.jpg)